ashanr/student_dss/README.md

 - **Cost-Benefit Analysis**: Financial planning tools including tuition costs, living expenses, and potential return on investment
 - **Timeline Planning**: Academic pathway visualization and milestone tracking

-### **User Management**
-- **Student Profiles**: Secure user accounts with personalized dashboards and progress tracking
-- **Preference History**: Maintains records of preference changes and decision evolution over time
-- **Export Capabilities**: Generate reports and summaries for personal use or counselor consultations

-## Target Users

-- **Prospective Students**: High school graduates and career changers seeking higher education opportunities
-- **Academic Counselors**: Educational consultants and advisors assisting students with university selection
-- **Educational Institutions**: Universities and colleges looking to connect with suitable candidates

-## Technology Benefits

-- **Data-Driven Decisions**: Eliminates guesswork by providing evidence-based recommendations
-- **Time Efficiency**: Streamlines the research process that traditionally takes months of manual investigation
-- **Personalized Experience**: Tailored recommendations that align with individual goals and circumstances
-- **Comprehensive Coverage**: Access to global opportunities in a single platform

-This system bridges the gap between student aspirations and educational opportunities, making the complex process of international education selection more accessible and informed[1].

-[1] programming.documentation

-# Student Decision Support System

-A Bootstrap 5-based application for helping students make decisions about studying abroad.

 ## Running with Docker